lich-uct/molpher-lib/doc/source/usage/tutorial.rst

     because the current implementation does not account for stereochemistry and treats all enantiomers as the same molecule.
 You might want to keep this in mind when working with the library.

-..  note:: Besides the information about our source and target, we can also see that a data file was loaded successfully.
+..  note:: In addition to the information about our source and target, we can also see that a data file was loaded successfully.
-    That means the :mod:`molpher` package was initialized successfully and is ready for use.
-The data file itself is used to compute the synthetic feasibility scores for the generated morphs (can be read from any molecule by reading its `sascore` attribute).
+    That means the :mod:`molpher` package was initialized and is ready for use.
+The data file itself is used to compute the synthetic feasibility scores for the generated morphs (this can be read from any molecule via the `sascore` attribute).

 The `ExplorationTree.params` dictionary does not just store the source and target, but also houses other `morphing parameters`.
 Let's take a look: